 When the city could not afford to pay organizers during the Great Depression, in true Rochester spirit, volunteers stepped up to keep the cherished festival going — and their efforts made the free event grow.
 By the 1940s, crowds expanded to as many as 100,000 people.

-Today the Rochester Lilac Festival is the largest event of its kind in North America, drawing more than 500,000 people annually to the ten-day free event.
+The Rochester Lilac Festival is the largest event of its kind in North America, drawing more than 500,000 people annually to the ten-day free event.
 (Prior to Covid shutdown in 2020).
-Two concert stages feature more than 135 performances, including headline entertainment showcasing top artists in rock, reggae, dance music, R&B and lots more.
-The festival’s jam-packed lineup includes a televised parade; a juried arts and crafts show featuring the work of 160 artists, makers, designers and craftspeople; three days of Wine & Chocolate Tasting, a two-day craft beer festival, a USA Track & Field Certified 10K and 5K — and the biggest stars of the show: the thousands of spectacular lilacs blooming on the south slope of Highland Park.
+Two concert stages feature more than 135 performances, including headline entertainment showcasing top artists in rock, reggae, dance music, R&B and more.
+The festival’s jam-packed lineup includes a televised parade; a juried arts and crafts show featuring the work of 160 artists, makers, designers and craftspeople; a Wine and Craft Beer Expo, a USA Track & Field Certified 10K and 5K — and the biggest stars of the show: the thousands of spectacular lilacs blooming on the south slope of Highland Park.
 This year, the Festival is re-imagined as we navigate the pandemic.
 Please visit the home page for more details on what components of the event will be happening.

 From the Pinetum, stroll down Reservoir Road to the newly renovated and restored Lamberton Conservatory, a highlight of every visit to the park.
 Inside, six areas simulate faraway climates, from the Tropical Dome to the Desert Environment, and include a space for orchids, a display of house plants, and even a koi pond, While you’re inside, watch for the wandering quail who make the conservatory their home.